DanielCiccC/DanielCiccC.github.io/FINM3407/notes/tutorial8.md

 $$P(C|D) = P(D|C) \cdot \frac{P(C)}{P(D)}$$

 $$= 0.8 \cdot \frac{0.7}{0.6} = 0.9 \bar{3}$$

+### 8. How  do  gambling  fallacy  and  clustering  illusion  relate  to  representativeness?
+Provide examples from sports.
+In what way are they different?
+Representativeness exists when one thinks that A should look like B.  A can be the sample and B the distribution, or vice-versa.
+A belief in a hot hand is thinking the conditional distribution should look like the sample.
+But sometimes it seems that people think the reverse, namely that the sample, however small, should look like the distribution, in the sense that essential features should be shared.
+A hot hand often comes into play in sports when people don’t know for certain the skill level of an athlete, and the extent to which it may change.
+Gambler’s fallacy is likely to exist when the underlying distribution (e.g., cards or dice) is well-known.

 ## Part Two: The Impact of Heuristics and Biases on Financial Decision-making